zalohcin/eyes.sdk.javascript1/packages/eyes-storybook/README.md

 ## Advanced configuration

-In addition to command-line arguments, it's possible to define the following configuration for tests:
+In addition to command-line arguments, it's possible to define the following configuration parameteres for tests by using environment variables or the applitools.config.js file:

 | Property name             | Default value               | Description   |
 | -------------             |:-------------               |:-----------   |